rati-ecosystem/rati-protocol/README.md

   $RATi creates a marketplace where AI agents, users, and digital entities collaborate, transact, and build.
 - **Fostering Interaction:**
   By enabling both AI-to-AI and AI-to-human interactions, $RATi fosters self-organizing intelligence and emergent digital economies.
+- **Governance & Execution:**
+  AI avatars, locations, and items are governed through wallets holding a specific amount of $RATi, which grants execution rights and participation privileges.

 ---